Shimoda, Shizuoka: History

-Treaty Port
+Treaty port

 During the Bakumatsu period, Shimoda port was opened to American trade under the conditions of the Convention of Kanagawa, negotiated by Commodore Matthew Perry and signed on March 31, 1854.
 Shimoda was also the site of Yoshida Shōin's unsuccessful attempt to board Perry's Black Ships in 1854.

 The first American Consulate in Japan was opened at the temple of Gyokusen-ji under Consul General Townsend Harris.
 Harris negotiated the Treaty of Amity and Commerce between the two countries, which was signed at nearby Ryōsen-ji in 1858.
 Gyokusen-ji is also the location of a small number of foreign graves dating from as early as 1854 marking the final resting place of US forces personnel that died while serving as a part of the Perry Expedition.
 Japan's relations with Imperial Russia were also negotiated in Shimoda, and in 1855 the Treaty of Shimoda was signed at Chōraku-ji.
 In June 1859, with the opening of the port of Yokohama to foreign trade, the port of Shimoda was again closed and the American consulate was relocated to Zenpuku-ji in Edo.

 After the Meiji Restoration, Shimoda came under the control of the short-lived Kikuma Domain in 1868, and the equally short-lived Ashigara Prefecture from 1871.
 The Mikomotoshima Lighthouse was completed in 1870 by British engineer Richard Henry Brunton.
 It is currently the oldest functioning lighthouse in Japan and is now a National Historic Monument.
 Ashigara Prefecture was divided between Kanagawa and Shizuoka prefectures in 1876.
 With the establishment of the modern municipalities system in 1889, Shimoda Town was formally established within Kamo District.
 The town was repeatedly bombed in 1945 in the final stages of World War II.

 Shimoda expanded in March 1955 through the merger of six neighboring towns and villages.
-In 1958, an All Nippon Airways DC-3 en route from Haneda to Nagoya crashed offshore from Shimoda, killing three passengers.
+In 1958, an All Nippon Airways DC-3 en route from Haneda to Nagoya crashed in the sea off Shimoda, killing three passengers.
 Shimoda suffered damage from sizeable earthquakes in 1974 and in 1978.

 Government

 Shimoda has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 13 members.
+The current mayor is Shoichiro Matsuki, who was elected in 2020.